As we get older, so do our pets.

 And if they have arthritis, the colder months ahead can be very long and painful.

-Keep them indoors where it’s warm.
+Keep them indoors where it’s warm and supply coats when necessary for the outdoors.

 *Take short walks, or have your vet help you put together a daily routine.

-*Talk to your veterinarian about supplements..
+Talk to your veterinarian about supplements.

 * Glucosamine and Chondroitin